 Music recording methods: head dummy and microphone per instrument

 Therefore recordings that are generated via speakers create a different sound field to that of the original live band in a concert hall.
 Even correctly captured records will suffer from this.
-Even more so after absolute elimination of the apparatus distortions.
+Even more so after the absolute elimination of the apparatus distortions.

 A sound (acoustic) field is a sound hologram.
-Like an optical hologram (3-D visual image) a sound field it is an acoustic wave field that our ears can perceive.
+Like an optical hologram (3-D visual image) a sound field is an acoustic wave field that our ears can perceive.